containers/podman/docs/podman-build.1.md

 **--runtime-flag** *flag*

-Adds global flags for the container rutime.
+Adds global flags for the container runtime.

-**--signature-policy** *signaturepolicy*
+**--signature-policy** *signature-policy-file*

-Pathname of a signature policy file to use.
+Path name of a signature policy file to use.
 It is not recommended that this option be used, as the default behavior of using the system-wide default policy (frequently */etc/containers/policy.json*) is most often preferred.